EdwardHinkle/eddie-personal/_source/indieweb.md

 permalink: /indieweb/
 syndication:
  - name: IndieWeb
+   image: images/indiewebcamp.svg
    url: https://indieweb.org/User:Eddiehinkle.com
 excerpt: Here's a look at how my website complies with IndieWeb standards and what my plans and ideas are for the future of my site and for the IndieWeb.
 ---
 Here's a look at how my website complies with IndieWeb standards and what my plans and ideas are for the future of my site and for the IndieWeb.

 ## Projects
-* [Indigenous](http://eddiehinkle.com/indigenous) (Under Development) - A iOS and macOS share extension that sends data to a [Micropub](https://indieweb.org/micropub) endpoint.
+* [Indigenous]({% link indigenous.md %}) (Under Development) - A iOS and macOS share extension that sends data to a [Micropub](https://indieweb.org/micropub) endpoint.
 You will download the app, login with IndieAuth, then you can send micropub to your site by using the iOS or macOS share sheet.

 ## Working On

 ### Currently Working
 * Finishing marking up my templates with [microformats](https://indieweb.org/microformats)
-* Converting current posts into different collection types that match IndieWeb post types.
 * Finish [PESOS](https://indieweb.org/PESOS) reading data from Goodreads to my site, build a read page to be my central portal for my reading information.

 ### Itches